top of page

 Charles Buxton, MP of East Surrey, brewer, philanthropist and close friend of Trollope; he introduced Trollope to the Essex hunts following the move to Waltham.

-Charles William Shirley Brooks (Elliott and Fry albumen CDV, 1860s, attributed), author and editor of Punch and friend of Trollope.
+Charles William Shirley Brooks (by Elliott and Fry, albumen CDV, 1860s), author and editor of Punch and friend of Trollope.
+Attributed.

-Margaret Oliphant, Scottish novelist and historian and friend of Trollope (circa 1897); Trollope featured her work in St. Paul's magazine when he was editor.
+Margaret Oliphant, Scottish novelist and historian and friend of Trollope; Trollope featured her work in St. Paul's Magazine, circa 1890s.

 George Smalley, journalist and head of London branch of the New York Tribune, and friend of Trollope, 1895.

-William Powell Frith, artist and member of the Royal Academy, and friend of Trollope; Frith depicted Trollope in 1881's Private View of the Royal Academy.
+William Powell Frith, RA, painter and friend of Trollope; Frith depicted Trollope in 1881's Private View of the Royal Academy.

 James T. Fields, publisher and editor of Boston-based The Atlantic, and friend of Trollope, circa early 1880s.

-William Henry Smith (WH Smith) (Elliot and Fry albumen CDV, 1877-1880, attributed), head of WH Smith booksellers and circulating library.
+William Henry Smith (WH Smith) (by Elliot and Fry, albumen CDV, 1877-1880), head of WH Smith booksellers and circulating library.
+Trollope's books were regularly available in the Smith library and at their shops.
+Attributed.

 George Rusden, author and historian who lived much of his life in Australia, close friend of Trollope, 1885.